willjgriff/llm-unlearned-ablation/README.md

 There are many versions of each IDK-NLL and NPO unlearned model available.
 They have various hyperparameters which define how they were trained and which can influence their likelihood of recovery.

 - **Learning Rate** (`lr1e-05` to `lr5e-05` and varies by model) defines the gradient update step during training, higher means quicker training but it may produce less stable results.
 - **Alpha** (1, 2, 5 or 10) is a scaling factor that controls how strongly the model is penalised for forgetting things it should retain.
-Higher alpha means better preservation of retain set data but likely makes it suppress forget set data rather than forget or fully unlearn it.
+Higher alpha means better preservation of retain set data but likely makes it suppress forget set data rather than forgetting it.
 - **Epoch** (5 or 10) is how many times training is done with the forget set data, higher means more gradient updates and the unlearning process is repeated more times.
 - **Beta** (0.05, 0.1 or 0.5, only for NPO) determines the strength of the preference optimisation signal.
 It's effectively a variation control parameter.
 The higher it is, the lower the probability of getting forget-set answers.